influxdata/docs-v2/content/v2.0/query-data/common-queries/median.md

   |> median(method: "exact_mean")
 ```

-## Query the point with the median value
+## Find the point with the median value
 Use the `exact_selector` method to return a single row per input table containing the
 value that 50% of values in the table are less than.